The Permanent Committee of the International Conferences on Ephemeroptera

 2018* - Aracruz, Espírito Santo, Brazil (Frederico F. Salles)

-In The 16th International Conference on Ephemeroptera will be held jointly with the 20th International Symposium on Plecoptera from Sunday 25 July through 1 August 2021 in Fort Collins, Colorado, USA, at Mountain Campus of Colorado State University.
+In The 17th International Conference on Ephemeroptera will be held jointly with the 21th International Symposium on Plecoptera from Sunday 21 July through 26 July 2024 in Turin, Italy

 Representatives from the International Conferences on Ephemeroptera and the International Society of Plecopterologists established a set of guidelines for submitting proposals to host the joint conferences.
 These guidelines are: